• Research in the Waring Lab

 broken image

-Funding: The Carbon Community, Eurofins Foundation
+Funding: The Carbon Community, Eurofins Foundation, Grantham Foundation, NERC

 Nearly half of the organic carbon on land is held in forests, which are also important reservoirs of terrestrial biodiversity.
 How can we best protect, manage, and plant forests to enhance carbon capture from the atmosphere?